GRIPS

 Algeria National Center for Research Applied in Earthquake Engineering

-Bangladesh Ministry of Housing and Public Works; Bangladesh Water Development Board; Housing and Building Research Institute (HBRI)
+Bangladesh Public Works Department(PWD); Bangladesh Water Development Board (BWDB); Housing and Building Research Institute (HBRI); Rajdhani Unnanyan Kartripakkha (RAJUK)

 Comoros National Center for Documentation and Scientific Research (CNDRS)

-Costa Rica Volcanes sin Fronteras; Instituto Costarricense de Electricidad
+Costa Rica Volcanes sin Fronteras; National University of Costa Rica

 Egypt National Research Institute of Astronomy and Geophysics (NRIAG)

-El Salvador Ministry of Environment and Natural Resources; Ministry of Culture; JICA Technical Cooperation Team for GENSAI Project; COAMSS/OPAMSS; INGENYARSE S.A. de C.V.
+El Salvador Ministry of Environment and Natural Resources; INGENYARSE S.A. de C.V.; COAMSS/OPAMSS; University of El Salvador

 Fiji Ministry of Lands and Mineral Resources